Chinese dissident sets sights on seat in Taiwan parliament

-Wu‘er, a Taiwan citizen of nearly 20 years, and a rival from the pro-independence party have struck a gentlemen’s agreement whereby the one with the least support will endorse the other in a bid to unseat the incumbent from the ruling pro-China Nationalist Party, also known as Kuomintang (KMT), in central Taiwan next year.
+Wu‘er, a Taiwan citizen of nearly 20 years, and a rival from the DPP have struck a gentlemen’s agreement whereby the one with the least support will endorse the other in a bid to unseat the incumbent from the ruling pro-China Nationalist Party, also known as Kuomintang (KMT), in a district of central Taiwan.

 “The KMT needs to be normalized.
 It is an enormous monster,”